LGBTQ trauma: Cultural considerations

 Due to the high rates of various trauma types, gender, and sexual minority people endure, it is recommended that mental health professionals ask directly about exposure to events that could be considered traumatic and the client's conceptualization of those experiences.
 The heightened level of discrimination and victimization LGBTQ+ folks experience is theorized to increase a person's susceptibility to trauma responses and exacerbate symptoms compared to the general population.
 To not influence their responses, therapists are advised to ask broad and open-ended questions to understand better how the client views their experience.
 Understanding a client's conceptualization of their experience helps the clinician avoid underestimating or overestimating a client's distress related to their sexual and gender minority status.
 Both making a person's gender or sexuality central to their trauma treatment when it is irrelevant to them or ignoring it when they view it as central to their trauma are considered problematic approaches that invalidate the client's thoughts and experiences.

-Sexual and Gender Minority Specific Responses to Trauma
+Specific responses

 Some mental health professionals think that the DSM-5's inclusion of reckless or self-destructive behaviors can help provide context for some traits seen in sexual and gender minority populations.
 Specifically, it may help explain the high rate of sexual risk-taking and substance use amongst LGBTQ+ people.
 Studies have shown that men with a history of sexual abuse in childhood are more likely to report substance abuse, depression, and engagement in unprotected sex.
 Research on sexual minority men and trans women has shown a relationship between sexual risk-taking and psychosocial difficulties.
 The above trends lead some psychologists to endorse what is called a syndemic framework, “whereby co-occurring psychosocial problems common among sexual minority and transgender and gender nonconforming individuals produce an adverse synergistic effect on health.